hrcraddock/plants/opiumpoppy/README.md

 ## Divine Remedies

 During the early Neolithic, the opium poppy was the only oily plant cultivated in the western Mediterranean.
-The poppy's flower had yet to make much of an entrance into popular culture until the spread of the Roman empire (6 B.C.E. - 473 C.E), when barley and poppy were both associated with “Persephone and the promise of perpetual rebirth,” the Minoan goddess of poppies, and Demeter/Isis, goddess of agriculture. [^ref3]
+The poppy's flower had yet to make much of an entrance into popular culture until the spread of the Roman empire (6 B.C.E. - 473 C.E), when barley and poppy were both associated with “Persephone and the promise of perpetual rebirth,” the Minoan goddess of poppies, and Demeter/Isis, goddess of agriculture.[^ref3]

-<param ve-entity
-       eid="Q194270"
-       title="Hallucinogens"
-       aliases="hallucinogenic effects">

-<param ve-entity
-       eid="Q40203"
-       title= "Paleolithic"
-       aliases= "Paleolithic Era">

 <param ve-entity
        eid="Q45967"